aleaj/covid-p-models/README.md

 One important thing to remember: Git is **not** GitHub.
 GitHub is a Web resource based on Git and extending it with tons of new functionality.
-Git on the other hand is a separate, stand-alone tool, which doesn't even need to be connected to a platform like GitHub (of which there are several).
+Git on the other hand is a separate, stand-alone tool, which doesn't even need to be connected to a platform like GitHub.